Flugstein/BMB/README.md

-# BMB
+# *MESA
-Basic Multithreading Benchmark
+Multithreading Evironment System Analyser

 you will need the following programms/frameworks:
 * gcc